sigoden/aichat/README.md

 Hello there!
 How can I assist you today?
 ```

+For more details about roles, please visit https://github.com/sigoden/aichat/wiki/Role-Guide

 ### `.conversation` - start a context-aware conversation

 By default, aichat behaves in a one-off request/response manner.